Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 The helpful one.
 The understanding one.
 The strong one.
 The flexible one.
 The reliable one.
 The one who can handle it.
 The one who does not make things difficult.

-So when you set a boundary, the guilt may not only be about that one situation.
 It may be about the fear of who you are allowed to be if you are no longer endlessly available.

 This is why guilt can feel so big, even when the boundary itself is small.